-The Commissioner has a power under section 17 of the Tax Administration Act 1994 to request specific information or documents from a person as part of a tax investigation.
+The Commissioner of Inland Revenue has a power under section 17 of the Tax Administration Act 1994 to request specific information or documents from a person as part of a tax investigation.
 This person would typically be resident of New Zealand or have a physical presence such as an office in New Zealand.